RvN-R/glassjungle/README.md

 146. At this point the website should be successfully deployed to Heroku, the static and media files should be displayed as they are hosted with AWS and Stripe webhooks should be functioning.

+### Deploy to Gitpod - Run Locally

+You will need a Github account in order to clone this project into Gitpod.
+Follow these steps if you have yet to register a Github account:
+1. Follow this link: <a href="https://github.com/">Create a Github account here</a>

+Providing you have a Github account do as follows:
+1. Log in to GitHub and locate the correct GitHub Repository
+2. Above the list located to the right of the green "Gitpod" button click code
+3. This will trigger a new gitpod workspace to be created from the repository in github, you can now work locally.

 ## Credits